sapana-roehampton/Study-Buddies/docs/Meetings.md

 - Set up GitHub repository and tools

 ### Discussion Summary
-- Agreed on the project idea: *Study Buddies*, a peer study support web application.
+- Agreed on the project idea: Study Buddies, a peer study support web application.
 - Decided to use GitHub for version control and collaboration.
 - Created initial README, Kanban board, and issues.
 - Discussed ethical considerations and respectful platform use.